tariqaq/tariqaq.github.io/README.md

 #### (you can scroll the updates grey box _sideways_ to read fully if you are on mobile)

 ```
 o- Update 8 AM 18/03 > Caleb changed background pics and font.
+o- Update 5.40 PM 18/03 > Made the names in sticky notes Bold and underlined.
 The updated video is now here.

 ```